 Ten years into their marriage — in April 2010 — Carl Lynn Jenkins changed his name to Cain Finn Jones.
 In August 2014, five months after Dana’s death, Cain Finn Jones filed papers to change his name to Kane Finn Kealoha.
 Most people who know him call him Huck.

 Huck was born in 1964 in Washington State.
 He was named Carl Lynn Martinez.
 His mother remarried when he was a child, and he took the name Carl Lynn Jenkins.
-He attended Huntington Beach High School.
-He was an avid golfer and surfer.
+He attended Huntington Beach High School, and was an avid golfer and surfer.
 He obtained a California contractor’s license in 1995 for his company True Construction (License #703070).

 Dana met Huck in 1998 or 1999 when he was installing a kitchen she had designed.
 He moved into her condo in Long Beach soon after, and they were married on November 24, 2000.
 She bought a house in 2001, and they remodeled it together.
 At some point in their marriage, Huck took classes in jewelrymaking at Long Beach City College.